backand/docs/source/includes/_common_use_cases.md

             EXECUTE stmt USING @offset,@records;
 ```

 The LIMIT clause can be used to constrain the number of rows returned by the SELECT statement.
 LIMIT takes one or two numeric arguments (number of records and offset), which must both be nonnegative integer constants.
-We can compute the constants either on [JavaScript action](#custom-actions) or by using a prepared statement:
+We can compute the constants either on [JavaScript action](#custom-actions) or by using a prepared statement like that on the right

 ## Continuous Deployment and Versioning
 A common use case is separate development and production environments, often with several stages in between (testing, qa, staging), which allows phased deployment (rollout) and rollback in case of problems.The goal of Continuous Deployment is to enable a constant flow of changes from development to production.